firefly-cpp/sport-activities-features/tests/data/README.md

 - cross-country-skiing_activity_1.tcx: an activity that represents cross-country skiing activity written in the tcx file

-- nodes-test.temp: TODO
+- nodes-test.temp: pickled array of position nodes retrieved from dictionary TcxFile.read_one_file(filename)['positions']

 - pool_swim-activity_1.tcx: an activity that represents pool swim activity written in the tcx file

-- riderx3.gpx: TODO
+- riderx3.gpx: an activity that represents a cycling activity written in the gpx file (from [DATASET2](http://iztok-jr-fister.eu/static/css/datasets/Sport.zip))

 - sup_activity_1.tcx: an activity that represents sup activity written in the tcx file